Health and Safety, Ages 2 to 5 Years - Parent Self-Care

 information, see the topic

-Stress Management or the Interactive Tool: What Is Your Stress Level?
+Stress Management and/or use the Interactive Tool: What Is Your Stress Level?

 All parents have times when they feel

 exhausted, frustrated, angry, sad, or overwhelmed.
-Recognize that this is a
+This is a

 normal part of being human and a parent.
 But if these feelings become too much